infor-cloud/xtendm3/docs/documentation/programming-standard.md

 __Program Type__
 `IW` Interactive
 `Fnc` Fnc Batch
-`Batch` Batch, Autostart batch
+`Batch` Batch, Autostart Batch
 `MI` MI Batch

 __EXT ID__
-Specification Document ID
+Specification/Extension ID

 __Description__
 - Description should be in UpperCamelCase
 - Try to keep extension description names simple and descriptive
 - Avoid acronyms of abbreviations unless the word is a common jargon such as CO, DO, MO